International Health Insurance

 Mexico has become the world’s second most popular destination for medical tourism, thanks to its affordable private care, which can cost 50–70% less than similar treatments in the United States.
 This benefits both travelers seeking elective procedures and expats managing routine healthcare expenses.

-Public healthcare is guaranteed as a constitutional right, but access and quality vary widely across the country.
-In many rural or underserved areas, residents may only receive basic care or rely on family support and traditional medicine due to cost or limited availability.
+Public healthcare is guaranteed as a constitutional right; however, access and quality vary significantly across the country.
+In many rural or underserved areas, residents often receive only basic care or rely on family support and traditional medicine due to cost or limited access.

-Because of these challenges, Mexico ranks 50th out of 110 countries in CEOWorld’s 2024 Health Care Index.
+Due to these challenges, Mexico ranks 50th out of 110 countries in CEOWorld’s 2024 Healthcare Index.

-Mexico aims to provide its citizens free or low-cost healthcare and medication through public programs like the Mexican Social Security Institute (IMSS) and the Institute of Health for Welfare (INSABI).
+Mexico aims to provide its citizens with free or low-cost healthcare and medication through public programs, such as the Mexican Social Security Institute (IMSS) and the Institute of Health for Welfare (INSABI).

 IMSS primarily covers workers employed by Mexican companies, including citizens and some legal permanent residents.
 Employers typically manage enrollment.